ESMWG/NoahMP-Example/doc/enable-wsl.md

 2.1.
 Press the Win+R keys to open the Run dialog.

 2.2.
-Type WSReset.exe, and click/tap on OK.
+Type `wsreset.exe`, and click/tap on OK.

 ![wsl-store-reset](images/wsl-store-reset.png )